 Chris Casuccio has worked with Westwood Creative Artists, in various capacities, since May 2006.
-He is currently Jackie Kaiser’s assistant, WCA’s Permissions Manager, and is representing clients alone and in conjunction with various agents.
-His current client list includes Jeannie Marshall, Victor Malarek, Scott Thornley, Harriet Alida Lye, d leonard freeston, Michael Blouin, Moez Surani, Bryce Wylde, Katja Rudolph, Avi Silberstein, James McWilliams, Tyler Stiem, Manda Gillespie and Alexandra Shimo.
-He has also represented projects for George Jonas and Richard Wagamese.
+He currently assists John Pearce and Hilary McMahon and is WCA’s Permissions Manager.
+His current shared-client list includes Jeannie Marshall, Victor Malarek, Scott Thornley, Harriet Alida Lye, d leonard freeston, Bryce Wylde, Katja Rudolph, Avi Silberstein, James McWilliams, Manda Gillespie and Alexandra Shimo.
+He has also co-represented projects for George Jonas and Richard Wagamese.

 Lien De Nil